WiIIson/EMGFlow-Python-Package/papers/JOSS/paper.md

 ## Processing Pipeline

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Extracting features from large datasets is a common task in machine learning and quantitative domains. _EMGFlow_ supports this need through batch-processing, allowing users to either semi- or fully automate the treatment of sEMG recordings.
-To demonstrate, we use data from PeakAffectDS [@greene_peakaffectds_2022], a collection of physiological signals that includes two channels of facial sEMG, labelled Zyg and Cor, capturing Zygomaticus major and Corrugator supercilii muscle activity respectively.
-We begin by defining the path to the directory containing our raw, uncleaned files stored in plaintext (.csv) format.
+To demonstrate, we will use an example dataset built into EMGFlow that can be generated with the `make_sample_data()`.
+This data is taken from PeakAffectDS [@greene_peakaffectds_2022], a collection of physiological signals that includes two channels of facial sEMG, labelled Zyg and Cor, capturing Zygomaticus major and Corrugator supercilii muscle activity respectively.
+We began by creating a basic processing file structure with `make_paths()`, and loaded the sample data into the "Raw" folder with `make_sample_data()`.
 We then apply a notch filter to remove the AC mains noise introduced by the recording system’s power source, a common initial step in preprocessing raw sEMG signals.

 ```python
 import EMGFlow